apnadkarni/blt/man/graph.rst

     option isn't specified, then it defaults to the value of the graph's **-halo** option.

-  **-interpolate**  *string*
+  **-interpolate**  *boolean*

     Indicates whether to consider projections that lie along the line segments connecting data points when searching for the closest point.
+    If *boolean* is "0", search only for the closest data point.
+If *boolean* is "1", the search includes projections that lie along the line segments connecting the data points.
 The default value is "0".
-The values for *string* are described below.

-    "no"
-      Search only for the closest data point.
-    "yes"
-      Search includes projections that lie along the line segments connecting the data points.

 *pathName* **element configure** *elemName* ?\ *elemName* ... ? ?\ *option*
  *value* ... ?